-A TREASURE REDISCOVERED This very important clock case came into my possession about a year ago.
-It is competently made in English Oak, with several iconic military features and imagery built into the casework.
-These include a carved insignia on the shield of the pediment, being a seven-flame hand grenade and “NZEF” underneath.
-Beneath that, […]
+A TREASURE REDISCOVERED This very important hand-made clock case came into my possession in 2019.
+It is made competently of English Oak, with several iconic military features and imagery built into the case work.
+(As yet, there has been no cleaning or restoration of the casework.)
+Displayed at the top of the clock hood, there […]

 Here is a sample of a broad range of pocket watches with a New Zealand inscription on the enamelled dial or back plate of the movement.
 The earliest New Zealand watch that Terry can specifically date is a sterling silver hunter watch with a hallmark dating to 1866, engraved with “A. Myers Princes St., Dunedin.” […]